 Early Notables of the Longthorpe family (pre 1700)

-More information is included under the topic Early Longthorpe Notables in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) are included under the topic Early Longthorpe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Longthorpe family